zcrack4i0/Automated-Data-Entry-Bot/README.md

 Python

-requests for fetching post data
+Requests for fetching post data

-pyautogui for simulating keyboard and UI automation
+Pyautogui for simulating keyboard and UI automation

-subprocess for launching Notepad
+Subprocess for launching Notepad

 ## 🚀 How to Run